-However, as both Fred, Naval and Brendan point out, despite Angellist being a powerful tool, getting on the Angellist is only the first step.
-You need to work it, as you do need your network for intros.
+However, as both Fred, Naval and Brendan point out, despite AngelList being a powerful tool, getting on the AngelList is only the first step.
+You need to work it, as you need your network for intros.

 Increasing The Transparency In Europe